Use Google Earth Engine (GEE) with SEPAL#

 A GEE account is required to properly export images and data products as GEE assets or SEPAL applications using GEE from the SEPAL interface.
 A Google account is required to sign up for GEE.

-To sign up for a Google account, go to https://accounts.google.com/servicelogin.
+To sign up for a Google account, go to https://code.earthengine.google.com and select I want to register a new project.

 Tip

-If you experience trouble while linking your Google account to GEE, contact the SEPAL team at .
+If you experience trouble while linking your Google account to GEE, ask the Google Group community for support.

 Initialize the Home folder#

-To use your GEE account in the SEPAL interface, you need to set up the Home folder, where all of your Assets (i.e. Vectors, Rasters, Collections, Mosaics and Classifications) will be exported.
+To use your GEE account in the SEPAL interface, set up the Home folder, where all your Assets (i.e. Vectors, Rasters, Collections, Mosaics and Classifications) will be exported.
 Failing to set up this folder will prevent you from successfully executing export requests.

 1. To set up the Home folder, go to the Earth Engine Code Editor.

-The page is divided into three zones and a map:
+The page is subdivided into three zones and a map:

-Zone 1: Provides you with access to your GEE account information, which is divided into three panes:
+Zone 1: Provides you with access to your GEE account information, subdivided into three panes:

-• Assets: Displays all of the assets in your account.
+• Assets: Displays all assets in your account.

-• Scripts: Displays all of the scripts available with your account (shared and written).
+• Scripts: Displays all scripts available with your account (shared and written).

-• Doc: Displays documentation of the JS GEE API, if you need to code in this editor.
+• Doc: Displays documentation of the GEE JavaScript API (GEE JS API), if you need to code in this editor.

 Zone 2: Allows advanced users to code their own scripts using the GEE JS API.

-Zone 3: Displays information about current processes, which is divided into three panes:
+Zone 3: Displays information about current processes, divided into three panes:

 • Inspector: Transforms the arrow of the mouse into a pointer, allowing you to click anywhere on the map to view information about what you are displaying.

-• Console: Displays the console panel of running scripts.
+• Console: Displays the Console pane of running scripts.

 1. Go to Zone 1 > Select Assets > Select Create home folder.

-1. Select the name of the folder (Note: This can only be set once and never changed; if you’re not satisfied with the suggested name, you can create your own, as long as there are no spaces or special characters).
+1. Select the name of the folder (this can only be set once and never changed; if you’re not satisfied with the suggested name, you can create your own as long as there are no spaces or special characters).

 Note

-Now that you have initialized your GEE account, you can start the connection process between SEPAL and GEE.
+After initializing your GEE account, start the connection process between GEE and SEPAL.

 SEPAL can work without being connected to your GEE account, but you will miss numerous opportunities to leverage the platform’s potential.

-In this section, the connection procedure between GEE and SEPAL will be presented.
+In this subsection, we present the connection procedure between GEE and SEPAL.

 Connection#